-In Policy Governance, there are four categories of policies: "Ends Policies" and "Executive Limitations Policies" guide the Executive Minister and the Convention Organizations in their work; "Governance Process Policies" and "Council Executive Minister and Convention Organizations Linkage Policies" guide the Council in its work.
+In Policy Governance, there are four categories of policies: "Ends Policies" and "Executive Limitations Policies" guide the Executive Minister and the Canadian Baptists of Atlantic Canada (2021) Organizations in their work; "Governance Process Policies" and "Council Executive Minister and Canadian Baptists of Atlantic Canada (2021) Organizations Linkage Policies" guide the Council in its work.
 These policies are developed systematically, beginning with a global statement that covers the category at its broadest level and then moving to more detailed statements.
-The process continues until the Council feels comfortable in delegating authority to the Executive Minister and the Convention Organizations within any reasonable interpretation of the policies it has established.
+The process continues until the Council feels comfortable in delegating authority to the Executive Minister and the Canadian Baptists of Atlantic Canada (2021) Organizations within any reasonable interpretation of the policies it has established.
 Of course, there is always the option of defining an issue more narrowly, if and when a problem of interpretation arises.
-However, until the policies have been amended, the Council covenants to support the decisions and the actions of the Executive Minister and the Convention Organizations.
+However, until the policies have been amended, the Council covenants to support the decisions and the actions of the Executive Minister and the Canadian Baptists of Atlantic Canada (2021) Organizations.